South Piedmont Instructor Onboarding

 Resources arranged by corresponding onboarding module

 Welcome — we are glad you are here.
-Please use this virtual resource kit as a supplement to the New Instructor Moodle course.
+Please use this virtual resource kit as a supplement to the New Instructor Canvas course.
 This guide has useful tools you will be using regularly as a South Piedmont instructor.

 Discover our SP Policies and Procedures